[Page Forty Three]

 [Above: Zombie tarot.
 How utterly stupid.]

-[Above: Some very cool art here.]
+[Above: Some okay art here.]

 [Above: Some odd tarot cards born from Photoshop.]